Photo: WFP/Julian Frank/2021

 Food for Assets

-WFP helps communities to build assets like flood protection walls, water canals or trees.
-These projects help to protect agricultural land and combat the effects of the climate crisis.
+WFP helps communities to build assets like flood protection walls and water canals.
+These projects protect agricultural land and combat the effects of the climate crisis.

 A Dangerous Uphill Battle